For help with an Arizona Deed, contact us at (928) 445-3230.

 Arizona real property law is a mixture of both laws enacted by the Arizona legislature (statutory law) and the English common law.
 The English feudal system has left its traces upon Arizona real property law.
 An understanding of these historical origins facilitates an understanding of the requirements for a proper and effective deed.
-Arizona Deeds

 Deeds to Arizona real property must be in a certain form to be valid.
 Many people think they can simply get a form and fill in a few blanks to create a valid deed.
-Often, what they are doing is creating a problem which will require a lawsuit to resolve.
-There are certain requirements and formalities for the words of conveyance, for the signature, for the size of the paper used, for the size of the font, and the margins on the page.
-Every deed or conveyance of real property must be signed by the grantor and must be duly acknowledged before some officer authorized to take acknowledgments.
-Some deeds require a disclosure of certain names and addresses.
+Often, what they are doing is creating a problem that will require a lawsuit to resolve.
+There are certain requirements and formalities for the words of conveyance, for the signature, for the size of the paper used, for the size of the font, and for the margins on the page.
+Every deed or conveyance of real property must be signed by the grantor and must be duly acknowledged before some officer who is authorized to take acknowledgments.
+Some deeds require the disclosure of certain names and addresses.

 In addition to the proper form, Arizona deeds must be properly delivered, properly recorded and the land must be properly described.
-Defects in the delivery, recordation or description may result in the failure of the conveyance or in other serious adverse consequences.
+Defects in the delivery, recordation, or description may result in the failure of the conveyance or in other serious adverse consequences.

 In Arizona, every deed presented for recording requires the concurrent submission of an “Affidavit of Value,” unless a specific exemption applies.
 People who claim an exemption to which they are not entitled, or who otherwise list false information on the document, commit a crime.
 We often see people doing this; it is one of the pitfalls of acting as your own attorney.
 The Affidavit of Value, like the deed, is a public record.